adarnimrod/template/README.rst

 Release
 -------

-Release requires Pipenv_.
+Release requires Pipenv_ and Python 3.6 or later.
 To bump the version run :code:`pipenv run bumpversion major|minor|patch` to update the version and git commit and tag the changes, then run :code:`git push --follow-tags` to push the git commit and tag.
 The GitLab CI will then build and upload a release to PyPI.